Goseck Circle: Discovery and excavation

 The circle was discovered in 1991 by Otto Braasch on an aerial survey photograph that showed circular ridges under a wheat field.
 The cropmarks were easy to see in a season of drought.
 The structure's visibility also indicated an advanced state of erosion.

 To preserve the endangered remains, the Landesamt für Denkmalpflege und Archäologie Sachsen-Anhalt decided to conduct an excavation.
 It cooperated with the Institute for Prehistoric Archaeology of the University of Halle-Wittenberg.

 François Bertemes and Peter Biehl began a major excavation of the site in 2002.
 When archaeologists combined the evidence with GPS observations, they noticed that the two southern openings marked the sunrise and sunset of the winter and summer solstices.

-Radiocarbon dating places the construction of the site close to 4900 B.C., while the style of the pottery shards associate it with the stroke-ornamented ware culture of ca. 4700 B.C., suggesting that the site remained in use throughout two or three centuries.
+Radiocarbon dating places the construction of the site close to 4900 BC, while the style of the pottery shards associate it with the stroke-ornamented ware culture of ca. 4700 BC, suggesting that the site remained in use throughout two or three centuries.

 Excavators also found the remains of what may have been ritual fires, animal and human bones, and a headless skeleton near the southeastern gate, that could be interpreted as evidence of a specific burial ritual or of human sacrifice.

 Bertemes and Biehl continued the excavation for a few weeks each year.
 In 2004, a group from the University of California, Berkeley joined the ongoing dig.

 Since the end of the excavation, the site has been reconstructed.
-Archaeologists and state officials have rebuilt the wooden palisade of the circle using 1,675 oak poles with a height of 2.5 m.
+Archaeologists and state officials have rebuilt the wooden palisade of the circle using 1,675 oak poles with a height of 2.5 meters.
 Woodworkers worked with hand tools so that the wooden posts would look authentic.
 The site was opened to the public on 21 December 2005, the day of the winter solstice.

 Description

-The site is surrounded by a circular v-shaped moat of up to 1.8 m depth.
+The site is surrounded by a circular v-shaped moat of up to 1.8 meters in depth.
 The soil was used to create a rampart on the outside.
-The diameter of the moat is 75 m, measured from its external border.
+The diameter of the moat is 75 meters, measured from its external border.
 A double wooden palisade stood inside the moat.
 No traces of internal buildings were found.
 Entry to the site was via three symmetrical main entrances to the north, southwest, and southeast.
 In addition there were small gaps in the palisades allowing access.
 The moat followed the three main entries outward (see diagram).
 The entrances in the inner palisade were narrower than those in the outer, which in turn, were narrower than the gap in the moat.

 The southwestern and southeastern entrances face the direction of sunset and sunrise around the date of the winter solstice.
 Two of the smaller breaks in the wall face toward the equivalent direction on the summer solstice.

 There is no sign of fire or of other destruction.
 Why the site was abandoned is unknown.
 Later villagers built a defensive moat following the ditches of the old enclosure.